ccweerasinghe1994/Essential-Algorithms/Readme.md

 To get a feeling for how problem size relates to performance, computer scientists use `Big O notation`, which is described in the following section.

 #### Big O Notation
+Big O notation uses a function to describe how the algorithm’s worst-case performance relates to the problem size as the size grows very large.
+(This is sometimes called the program’s asymptotic performance.)
+The function is written within parentheses after a capital letter O.

+For example, O(N ) 2 means that an algorithm’s run time (or memory usage or whatever you’re measuring) increases as the square of the number of inputs N.
+If you double the number of inputs, the run time increases by roughly a factor of 4.
+Similarly, if you triple the number of inputs, the run time increases by a factor of 9.
 #### Rule

 #### Rule